 Special Cases, Etc. When Selecting Shade Garden Plants

-There are all kinds of special designs, preferences, and considerations to mention when discussing the subject of shade garden plants.
-I'll touch on a few of them to conclude this article:
+There are all kinds of special designs, preferences, and considerations to mention when discussing the subject of shade garden plants, including:

 - Not all shady areas are created equal.
-Shade cast by deciduous trees is different from that cast by a building: whereas the latter is permanent, the former is seasonal.
-That's why you can easily grow spring ephemerals such as bloodroot and spring bulbs such as snowdrops under deciduous trees.
-By the time the trees fully leaf out in summer, these precocious plants will have already received all the sunlight they need.
-Do note, however, that there are special considerations when planting under trees.
+Shade cast by deciduous trees is different from that cast by a building: Whereas the latter is permanent, the former is seasonal.
+That's why you can easily grow spring ephemerals such as bloodroot (Sanguinaria canadensis) and spring bulbs such as snowdrops (Galanthus nivalis) under deciduous trees.
+By the time the trees fully leaf out in summer, these early bloomers will have already received all the sunlight they need.
+However, there are special considerations when planting under trees.